esperaking81/esperaking81/README.md

 ## 👋🏾 Hi there !
-I am Espera AWO, another developer from Cotonou, Benin 🇧🇯
+I am Espera AWO, a software developer from Cotonou, Benin 🇧🇯
 ---
 ### About me 👨🏽‍💻
 - 🎓 I’m a Computer Science graduate
 - 💼 I'm currently working at [OPEN SI](https://www.opensi.co)
-- 📫 How to reach me: [e-mail](mailto:esperaking81@gmail.com) or [call](tel:+22968464811) me
+- 📫 How to reach me: [e-mail](mailto:esperaking81@gmail.com) or [call](tel:+22961270810)
-- 💬 Ask me about frontend and backend development for Web and Mobile
-- 👯 I’m looking to collaborate on Server Driven UI with Flutter ❤️
-- 🌱 I’m currently learning python 🐍
+- 🌱 Most of my projects are on Gitlab.
+But I'll port them all here sooner or later
 - ⚡ Fun fact: I am almost, always working 😄

 ## 🛠 Techs